jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The middle-class is the beacon of evolution because we have no ulterior motives.

-We are rational beings because we feel the pain of everyday life.
+We are rational beings simply because we feel the pain of everyday life.
 We rightfully rejected the dark majic of Blu-ray and HD-DVD and endured the Death Star attacks when using BitTorrent that helped evolve humanity.

 And if you still doubt Main Street being inherently just, realize this.

-Once hero Reed Hastings gave the public internet streaming at a fair price with Netflix (2008), the middle-class proved the frontline's superior ethics and morality.
+Once Jedi Reed Hastings gave the public internet streaming (using plenty of open-source technology) at a fair price with Netflix (2008), the middle-class proved the frontline's superior ethics and morality.

 Look at the graph below.
 You'll see the Industrial Age evolving into the Internet Age.
 This is the power of an empowered middle-class practicing good politics and grabbing levers of power.
 Evolution is always right in Nature, and Techvolution is always right in the game of civilization.